For Elasticsearch

 is found.

 TIP: If you are a subscriber of the PRO or Enterprise Kibana plugin, you can edit and refresh the settings through a GUI.
-For more on this, see the documentation for ReadonlyREST plugin for Kibana.
+For more on this, see the documentation for the ReadonlyREST plugin for Kibana.

-An SSL encrypted connection is a prerequisite for secure exchange of credentials and data over the network.
+An SSL-encrypted connection is a prerequisite for secure exchange of credentials and data over the network.
 To make use of it you need to have certificate and private key.
 Letsencrypt certificates work just fine (see tutorial below).
 Before ReadonlyREST 1.44.0 both files, certificate and private key, had to be placed inside PKCS#12 or JKS keystore.
 See the tutorial at the end of this section.
 ReadonlyREST 1.44.0 or newer supports using PEM files directly, without the need to use a keystore.

 ReadonlyREST can be configured to encrypt network traffic on two independent levels: